-What does inverse head and shoulders pattern mean?
+What does an inverted head and shoulders pattern mean?

-Similarly incase of Inverted pattern which is exactly a mirror image of the original pattern but is formed after a prior downtrend and is usually a bullish reversal pattern.
+Similarly in the case of an Inverted pattern which is exactly a mirror image of the original pattern but is formed after a prior downtrend and is usually a bullish reversal pattern.

-This pattern is one of the popular patterns amongst trader community due to its pre-determined price target estimate after breakdown from the neckline.
+This pattern is one of the popular patterns amongst the trader community due to its pre-determined price target estimate after the breakdown from the neckline.

-The minimum target is vertical distance from the head to the neckline post breakdown.
+The minimum target is the vertical distance from the head to the neckline post breakdown.

-Moreover, the breakdown was also supported with high volume which further confirmed the weakness.
+Moreover, the breakdown was also supported by high volume which further confirmed the weakness.